Hootsuite: History

 In 2008, Holmes needed a tool to manage multiple social media networks at his digital services agency, Invoke Media.
 Finding that there was no product in the market offering all the features he sought, Holmes, along with Dario Meli, David Tedman, and the Invoke team, chose instead to develop a platform of their own that would be able to organize their many social media accounts and networks.
-The first iteration of this social media management system launched on November 28, 2008 in the form of a Twitter dashboard called BrightKit.
+The first iteration of this social media management system launched on November 28, 2008, in the form of a Twitter dashboard called BrightKit.

-Recognizing that many other individuals and organizations across the world were facing similar problems with managing multiple social accounts, Holmes decided that BrightKit could be the solution for other businesses also looking to organize their own social networks.
-The launch of BrightKit had a very positive reception, thanks to its clean interface and publishing capabilities.
+Recognizing that many other individuals and organizations worldwide faced similar problems with managing multiple social accounts, Holmes decided that BrightKit could be the solution for other businesses looking to organize their social networks.
+The launch of BrightKit had a positive reception.

-In February 2009, Holmes offered a $500 prize for renaming the platform, and used crowdsourced suggestions from the dashboard's 100,000+ users as contest submissions.
+In February 2009, Holmes offered a $500 prize for renaming the platform and used crowdsourced suggestions from the dashboard's 100,000+ users as contest submissions.
 The winning idea was Hootsuite, a moniker submitted by a user named Matt Nathan and based upon "Owly", the dashboard's owl logo, as a word play on the French expression "tout de suite", meaning "right now".

-In November 2009, the Hootsuite dashboard expanded its offering to support Facebook and LinkedIn, and the capability to use Twitter Lists.
+In November 2009, the Hootsuite dashboard expanded its offering to support Facebook and LinkedIn and the capability to use Twitter Lists.

 In December 2009, Hootsuite spun off from Invoke Media and launched officially as an independent company, Hootsuite Media, Inc. That same month, Hootsuite received $1.9 million in funding from Hearst Interactive Media, Blumberg Capital, and prominent angel investors Leo Group LLC and Geoff Entress.

 In March 2012, OMERS Ventures, the venture capital investment arm of the Ontario Municipal Employees Retirement System, invested $20 million, valuing the company at US$200 million.
 OMERS did not buy its stake directly in the company, but rather bought private shares in a secondary transaction from a handful of employees and early investors, said Holmes.

-In May 2012, Hootsuite subsequently raised US$50 million in a Series A round, following rumours.
+In May 2012, Hootsuite subsequently raised US$50 million in a Series A round, following rumors.

 In September 2012, Hootsuite acquired Seesmic, a customer relationship management system and competitor.

 On August 1, 2013, the company announced that it had raised US$165 million in Series B funding from Insight Venture Partners, followed by Accel Partners and OMERS—all three will now have a seat on Hootsuite's board.
-Holmes also said the company was looking to make at least two unnamed acquisitions, in addition to employing 100 overseas employees.
+Holmes also said the company wanted to make at least two unnamed acquisitions and employ 100 overseas employees.

-In 2016 AdEspresso grew to $4.8 million in revenue, up 60% from $3 million in 2015.
-As of 2016 AdEspresso has 35 employees and 4,000 customers.

 In February 2017, Hootsuite announced its acquisition of AdEspresso, a digital advertisement manager, and LiftMetrix, a leading social media analytics company.

 In March 2018, Hootsuite announced $50 million in growth capital from CIBC Innovation Banking.

-In January 2021, Hootsuite acquired Sparkcentral, a messaging customer engagement tool and competitor for an undisclosed price.
+In January 2021, Hootsuite acquired Sparkcentral, a messaging customer engagement tool and competitor, for an undisclosed price.

+In April 2023, Hootsuite launched OwlyWriter AI.

+In April 2024, it was announced Hootsuite had agreed to acquire the Kirchberg, Luxembourg-headquartered, AI-led social listening and analytics platform Talkwalker for an undisclosed amount.